-You may or may not have noticed, but this past Sunday, May 19, is the traditional observation of the church holiday of Pentecost.
+You may or may not have noticed, but today is the traditional observation of the church holiday of Pentecost.
 Unlike Christmas or Easter or even Palm Sunday, it is not often noted in Protestant churches (except Pentecostal ones) but it is an important day both for Ancient Israel and for the Church.

 Pentecost is literally Greek for "the Fiftieth Day" on the Hebrew calendar and is set aside in scripture as a day to remember the giving of the law and thank God for His gift of the first fruits of the harvest.
 It's called "The Feast of Weeks" or Shavuot.
 (Exodus 34:22)